 At a time when the military’s domestic footprint is expanding, William C. Banks and Stephen Dycus offer a thorough analysis of the relevant law and history to challenge all the stakeholders—within and outside the military—to critically assess the past in order to establish best practices for the crises to come.

-- William C. Banks is Board of Advisers Distinguished Professor, Syracuse University College of Law; Professor of Public Administration and International Affairs, SU Maxwell School of Citizenship and Public Affairs; and Director, INSCT
+- William C. Banks is Board of Advisers Distinguished Professor, Syracuse University College of Law; Professor of Public Administration and International Affairs, SU Maxwell School of Citizenship and Public Affairs; and Founding Director, INSCT

 - Stephen Dycus is a Professor at Vermont Law School